 How Do I Apply for a 310 Permit?

-Applications can be picked up in the district office or downloaded here.
+Applications can be picked up in the district office or downloaded on our 310 Permit page linked below.
 Please submit your application to the district by the last Thursday of the month to be considered for the next month’s regular meeting agenda.
 For questions, contact the Big Horn Conservation District by calling (406) 629-3229, emailing firstname.lastname@example.org, or stopping in the office at 724 West 3rd Street, Hardin, MT.

 How Long Does the Permit Process Take?